bsubba3002/Bhojanalay/README.md

-# Bhojanalay - Hotel Management System
+# 🍽️ Bhojanalay - Hotel Management System

-## Overview
+## 📋 Overview
 Bhojanalay is a simple and efficient Hotel Management System designed to manage food items, orders, and administration of a restaurant or hotel.
 It features two types of users:

-- **Admin:** Can log in to manage the system including adding, updating, deleting dishes, and uploading images.
+- 👩‍💼 **Admin:** Can log in to manage the system including adding, updating, deleting dishes, and uploading images.
-- **Guest:** Can browse food items and place orders without login.
+- 🧑‍🤝‍🧑 **Guest:** Can browse food items and place orders without login.

 The system is built using **HTML** for frontend, **Python** for backend logic, and **SQL** for database management.

-You can try the live application here:
+🔗 Try the live application here:
 [https://bhojanalay-ccmo.onrender.com](https://bhojanalay-ccmo.onrender.com)

 ---

-## Features
+## ✨ Features

-- Admin Authentication (Login/Logout)
+- 🔐 Admin Authentication (Login/Logout)
-- Add, Update, Delete food items (dishes)
+- ➕➖🗑️ Add, Update, Delete food items (dishes)
-- Upload and display dish images
+- 🖼️ Upload and display dish images
-- View and manage food details
+- 📋 View and manage food details
-- Guest access without login
+- 👥 Guest access without login
-- User-friendly interface
+- 🎨 User-friendly interface

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 - **Frontend:** HTML, CSS
 - **Backend:** Python